tmissao/grpc-studies/01-Basics.md

 Map Fields Rules:
 - Map fields cannot be repeated
 - When parsing from the wire or when merging, if there are duplicate map keys the last key seen is used.
 When parsing a map from text format, parsing may fail if there are duplicate keys.
+- Cannot use fload,double and enums/message as keys
+- The key is not ordering

 ## OneOf
 ---